A cheerleading season barely ends before the nervousness and stress about tryouts start.

-The Cheer Kin has listed 4 helpful tips, helping you decide what to focus on before your tryout!
+The Cheer Kin has listed 4 helpful tips, to help you decide what to focus on before your tryout!

 |This article was written by one of our content contributors.
 Do you want to become one as well?
 Read more about it here!|